 How are futures imagined, performed and made durable over time?
 Where and how are futures being made?
 Who is included and who is excluded from these futures?
 What is the role, agency and responsibility of design in making futures by creating the conditions for emergent behaviors, interactions, subjectivities and societies?
 Where are the opportunities for design to create alternative possible futures in a world of emergent, complex socio-technical systems?

-Students from the course represented ID at theby presenting ID’s selected project “Future Perfect” to a diverse audience including members of the academic, industrial, and design communities.
-The encouraged students to envision future applications of biotechnology by connecting them with biologists and other experts who guided students as they developed their ideas.
+Students from the course represented ID at the Biodesign Summit by presenting the social innovation exploration “Future Perfect” to a diverse audience including members of the academic, industrial, and design communities.
+The Biodesign Challenge encouraged students to envision future applications of biotechnology by connecting them with biologists and other experts who guided students as they developed their ideas.